SoftUni-Internal/interactive-content/EN/06-Forms/00-Lesson-Introduction.md

 **1. Directives**
 - Overview and usage
 - Attribute and structural directives
-- How to implement Renderer2
+- How to implement **Renderer2**
 - The `HostBinding` decorator

 **2. Handling Forms**
-- Template Driven Forms
+- Template driven forms
-- Reactive Forms
+- Reactive forms

 [/slide]